 The truly stunning Blood Lily merits admiration for more than just its unique appearance.
 That’s because it evolved a highly fascinating physical characteristic.
 That occurs due to the fact that the remarkable plant constitutes both a perennial and an evergreen.

 As a result of this, specimens grow from either rhizomes or bulbs.
 This makes the species highly versatile and relatively successful.
 But, while it impresses for many reasons, sheer physical size isn’t among them.
 Individuals rarely attain a height in excess of 10 in (25.4 cm).

 Yet this incredible work of Nature and evolution has other sights to offer those fortunate enough to encounter it.
 For one, the leaves of the plant generally grow comparatively large and thin in shape.
 These further remain green throughout the entire year.

 The blooms themselves also garner great attention, and merit it.
 The flower heads develop uniquely, typically showing a bright red color, thus the common name.
 Each head also consists of nearly 200 small flowers.
 Each plant further grows one head only.

-However, the gorgeous Blood Lily has one failing.
+The gorgeous Blood Lily has one failing.
 The bloom, unfortunately, has a short lifespan of fewer than two weeks.
-Many berries additionally develop after the bloom.
+Many berries also develop after the bloom.
 These most commonly remain small and relatively numerous.
 The berries begin as green and slowly redden.